Pickage06/network_inventory/README.md

 In more details,this project is expected to look after what devices are switch on, to recover their IP address, MAC address too and ask with the api constructor some information.

+Explanations:

+Nmap is a module used to search on the network some informations about devices switch on.
+Informations like IP address.

+Arping is a module used to check about the Mac address by supplying IP address.

+API constructor is an Application Programming Interface, created by the constructor to permit access everyone at some informations.
+Like the company of the device, date, version of the equipment etc.

+Mysql is a Database Management System(DBMS)  which stock informations.

 ## PREREQUISITE

 - Install mysql.